Joël Bonin and Dax Dasilva (Photo by NCC)

 Nature has a way of showing us what is important.
 In September 2020, tech leader and founder of Age of Union, Dax Dasilva, and I found ourselves on an odyssey down the St. Lawrence River, journeying through ecosystems as unique as you and me.
-We began at the delta of the St. Lawrence River, at the head of Lake St. Pierre.
+We began in the archipelago located at the head of Lake St. Pierre.
 We were only an hour’s drive east of Montreal, but it was as if we were in a new world.

 Gentle giants and Jurassic-like creatures